kiba/Writings/fac/chp21_after_the_war.md

 **Year 3, Day 185**

-General Ironwood approached me to purchase war machines from me, and in particular bullets, as well all the blueprints necessary to produce them.
-They will paid royalties if they should decide to produce those machines and bullets in their own factories.
+General Ironwood approached me to purchase war machines, and in particular bullets, as well all the blueprints necessary to produce them.
+They will pay royalties if they should decide to produce those machines and bullets in their own factories.

 It's actually much cheaper and more efficient to buy from me rather than start up their own factories.